oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

   - Taking them to the `dest_if_really_stuck` state, or proactively offering a hint, if either of those exists.
   - If the learner repeatedly submits the same wrong answer: saying something like “no, sorry, that’s really not the answer.
 Why don’t you try reading this and seeing if it helps?”, and pointing them to the linked concept card for the state so that they can learn more.
 - Prohibiting lesson creators from sending the learner more than 2-3 cards back in the lesson due to a wrong answer, since this is discouraging for the learner.
 Lesson creators should instead be encouraged to refer the learner to a concept card, or implement a separate “revision pathway” using the `dest_if_really_stuck` field.
 Long “send-back paths” should result in a validation error in the exploration editor that should be fixed before the exploration can be saved.
+- For TextInput interactions, if the learner's answer has an [edit distance](https://en.wikipedia.org/wiki/Edit_distance) of 1 from an answer that is marked correct, say something along the lines of: "you're very close, you understand the concept, just check the spelling of word XXX", rather than telling them "wrong answer" or redirecting them elsewhere.

 **Size of this project:** medium (~175 hours)